 Toke never envisaged that she would be a successful media personality.
 She began her journey as a bubbly child but grew into a lonely teenager after the devastating loss of both her parents.
 For so long after, it seemed as though she would never find herself.
 On Becoming is the real Toke Makinwa telling us what it is like to be one of the most talked about celebrities in Nigeria.
 She reveals the truth behind her 14-year relationship with the man she finally married.
 A marriage that ended in an atrocious scandal that nearly brought her to her knees.
 In the wake of the peaks and troughs that characterize Toke’s experiences, she now shares her struggle with blinding betrayal, finding forgiveness and drawing strength from her faith in God.
 On Becoming is Toke’s journey through pain to victory.

-The book, WOMEN WE KNOW tells the tales of six women, with each trying to boss the daily, but unique challenges life throws at her.
-The themes range from love and relationships to issues of abuses and sexual assaults, domestic violence, prostitution, sacrifices and bread winning women.
+The book, WOMEN WE KNOW tells the tales of women, with each trying to boss the daily, but unique challenges life throws at her.
+The themes range from love and relationships to issues of abuses and sexual assaults, domestic violence, prostitution, sacrifices and bread-winning women.
 There are scenarios of guilt, of struggle, of survival, of redemption, of girl power, and of enterprising careers.
-The themes of the stories are carefully chosen to highlight issues the society fails to address, and to encourage women who find themselves in any of the situations.
+The themes of the stories are carefully chosen to highlight certain societal issues affecting women, and to encourage women who find themselves in any of the situations.
 The stories are strictly works of fiction, despite their real pivotal and societal outlook.

 Rebirth is a story of thriving in the midst of hardship.
 It is rightly subtitled, From Grass to Grace.
 Juliana Olayode tells of the many hurdles she had to scale and the obstacles she had to surmount in becoming one of the most sought after actresses in Nollywood.
 From hawking on the streets to contending with sexually abusive neighbours to dropping out of school to failing at several auditions, she fought for relevance.
 This book is one that resonates with everyone that seeks to be more; dissatisfied with being ordinary.
 Juliana did not hold back in sharing her failures, struggles, fears and accomplishments in this riveting telling of her life’s journey.
 It is a book that not only gives hope, but also fuels the hope it gives.
 Reading this book would definitely be the beginning of your own rebirth.
 Your greatness beckons on you!